FrancisYu2020/Distributed_Gossip_Membership/README.md

 ```

 ## Support
-If you have any questions, please contact tian23@illinois.edu or hangy6@illinois.edu
+If you have any questions, please contact hangy6@illinois.edu

 ## Authors
-Tian Luan & Hang Yu
+Hang Yu & Tian Luan